antimech/laravel-coinbase/README.md

 The service provider will automatically register itself.

-You must publish the config file with:
+You may publish the config file with:
 ```bash
 php artisan vendor:publish --provider="Antimech\Coinbase\CoinbaseServiceProvider" --tag="config"
 ```